hotfinda/UU--SAC-group/README.md

 Reimbursement
 ---------------------------------
-For travel cost or others to reimbursement, first check the <code> Guidance for travel reimbursement.pptx </code> file, and then go to the link
+For travel cost or others to reimbursement, first check the <code> Guidance for travel reimbursement.pptx </code> file, and then check the <code> Reimbursement.doc </code> file